agentcontest/agentcontest.github.io/_posts/2017-09-13-tournament-schedule.md

 ---

-The [tournament schedule](/2017/#tournament) as discussed on the mailing list is now public. and the contest maps have been uploaded to [GitHub](https://github.com/agentcontest/massim/tree/master/server/osm) and are also available in the latest [release](https://github.com/agentcontest/massim/releases/tag/massim-2017-1.7).
+The [tournament schedule](/2017/#tournament) as discussed on the mailing list is now public.
+The contest maps have been uploaded to [GitHub](https://github.com/agentcontest/massim/tree/master/server/osm) and are also available in the latest [release](https://github.com/agentcontest/massim/releases/tag/massim-2017-1.7).